Peek Inside a Classroom: Effective Education Reform

 Starr, trying to appear nonchalant, “I feel sad.
 I miss my dad.
 He’s in the hospital again for figh..
 [Starr cut herself off]… no he didn’t really fight this time.
 He just banged his head on the car real bad.”
 Long pause.
 “My mom can’t pick me up after school, so my sister [3rd grade] will.
 We can walk by ourselves.”

 Should my understanding of Starr’s behaviors and motivations be more aligned with the “Common Core” and ‘National Standards’ or should I adjust national standards to be aligned with Starr’s core?

 More from the same classroom: “I feel sad, I don’t know what to do!
 My mom’s hair is falling out from the cancer”.
 Or another: “I’m scared.
 My tia was shot this weekend.
 The bullet is behind her eye.”

 Kerrie, DeShawn, Starr and the others are not unusual.
 Childhood trauma affects 2 out of 3 students at some level.
 That’s way too many (one is too many) to ignore.

-Our Philadelphia School Reform Commission(SRC) and other “reformers” across our nation command “standardized” learning — an illogical, inconceivable goal.
+Our School Reform Commission(SRC) in Philadelphia, and other “reformers” across our nation, command “standardized” learning — an illogical, inconceivable goal.
 Be assured, from the reality of the front line in the classroom, that students are all unique…. people.
-They each have a unique heart and a unique mind, attached intimately, inextricably to a whole, unique life.
+They each have a unique heart and a unique mind, attached intimately, inextricably to their whole, unique life.
 Not better or worse than one another, just unique.